Pasquale Esposito (tenor): PBS Specials

 In 2015 Esposito starred in Pasquale Esposito Celebrates Enrico Caruso for PBS.
 This was his first PBS special, described as a "docuconcert" in which Esposito paid tribute to the work of Enrico Caruso.
 The concert section of the special was filmed at the historic Castello Giusso in Vico Equense on the Amalfi Coast and the documentary portions were filmed in both Italy and the United States.
 The special also featured Dino Natali as co-host and an interview with opera singer Placido Domingo.
 The special premiered on March 10, 2015.
 Part of the documentary contains Esposito reflecting on his experience growing up in the same neighborhood that Caruso lived in while in Italy.
 A CD and DVD version of the docu-concert entitled Pasquale Esposito Celebrates Enrico Caruso was also released for sale through PBS and is available on line.

 In the Spring of 2018, Pasquale Esposito released his 2nd Public Television Special, titled Pasquale Esposito Celebrates Italian Piazzas on PBS.
 For the special, Esposito visited — and performed at — the central squares of several Italian cities, including Rome, Venice, Palermo, Amalfi and his hometown, Naples.
 He also brought along one of his young music students, Victoria McDowell to perform alongside him.
 The live concert was filmed in the prestigious Piazza del Plebiscito in Naples, Italy on September 3, 2016.
 Special guests that evening included legendary actress and singer Lina Sastri and Grammy nominated Lebanese-American soprano Mayssa Karaa.
 Esposito was accompanied on stage by the Orchestra Talenti Napoletani conducted by Adriano Pennino.The non-profit organization Notable Music and Arts Organization financed the project.

 Pasquale Esposito released his 3rd PBS Special: "IL TEMPO" in November 2020 nationally on PBS stations.
-The release of his 4th PBS Christmas Special: "In the Spirit of Christmas" is set for release August 2021 followed by a North American Tour in November and December 2021.
+The release of his 4th PBS Christmas Special: "In the Spirit of Christmas" was released in August 2021 and continues to air with Il Tempo on PBS stations nationally in the United States.

 Opera Debut - San Francisco Opera

 In 2015, Pasquale Esposito made his successful Opera debut with San Francisco Opera in the world premiere of Marco Tutino's Two Women.
 The opera was based on a 1958 Alberto Moravia novel that Vittorio De Sica turned into a film vehicle for Sophia Loren.
 Esposito performed the principal role of Ragazzo del Popolo.
-The first scene of “Two Women” benefits from evocative settings of three traditional Roman songs, and near the end, the tenor Pasquale Esposito sings the World War II-era pop hit “La Strada nel Bosco” with airy charm.
+The first scene of "Two Women" benefits from evocative settings of three traditional Roman songs, and near the end, the tenor Pasquale Esposito sings the World War II-era pop hit "La Strada nel Bosco" with airy charm.
 During the peace celebration at the end, tenor Pasquale Esposito, a popular Italian crooner in real life, hopped atop a box, sang a song, and made effective his SFO debut.